bolu-atx/boludev.github.io/_posts/2020-06-15-type-erasure.markdown

    bool can_attack() const { return true; }
 };
 ```

-Note that these objects are not derived from a common base class, but they do need to have the same method signature.
-This looser-coupling is not really better/worse than inheritance.
-It's really up to the programmer.
+Note that even though these objects do not derive from a base, they do all implement the method `can_attack`.
+This looser-coupling can sometimes be bad - as you can imagine, when the code gets complicated, it might be difficult to figure out what needs to be implemented, or to tease out the hidden dependencies.

-The type erasure magic happens here - in this `Object` container.
+To make these things all fit into a standard container, we then need to do a bit of type erasure magic, aka a `Object` wrapper.

 ```cpp
 class Object {

    struct ObjectConcept {
        virtual ~ObjectConcept() {}
        virtual bool has_attack_concept() const = 0;